lsds/intravisor/runtime/musl-lkl/lkl/Documentation/trace/ftrace.rst

 performance issues that take place outside of user-space.

-Although ftrace is typically considered the function tracer, it is really a framework of several assorted tracing utilities.
+Although ftrace is typically considered the function tracer, it is really a frame work of several assorted tracing utilities.
 There's latency tracing to examine what occurs between interrupts disabled and enabled, as well as for preemption and from a time a task is woken to the task is actually scheduled in.

 One of the most common uses of ftrace is the event tracing.
-Throughout the kernel is hundreds of static event points that can be enabled via the tracefs file system to see what is going on in certain parts of the kernel.
+Through out the kernel is hundreds of static event points that can be enabled via the tracefs file system to see what is going on in certain parts of the kernel.

-See events.rst for more information.
+See events.txt for more information.

 Implementation Details
 ----------------------

-See Documentation/trace/ftrace-design.rst for details for arch porters and such.
+See :doc:`ftrace-design` for details for arch porters and such.

 The File System